Where the land and its inhabitants cohabit with the sea

 There are ‘return and earn’ machines stationed in all supermarkets; simply place your bottles and cans one by one on the slot, and the system calculates the pant value you get with each one.
 Get money for recycling!

-To know more about Climate Change and its effects, there is the Watersnoodmuseum, the national knowledge and remembrance center that tells the story of the Flood of ’53, about the reconstruction, about the Delta Works and stories about water safety.
+To know more about climate change and its effects, there is the Watersnoodmuseum.
+It is the national knowledge and remembrance center that tells the story of the flood in 1953, about the reconstruction, the Delta Works and water safety.

 Travel tips from our editors